swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 So what is happening here?

-We grab a string out of [CodeMirror](https://codemirror.net/), read it via [tools.reader](https://github.com/clojure/tools.reader) into persistent data structures, passed it into the ClojureScript analyzer, constructed an immutable AST, passed that AST to the compiler, and
+We grabbed a string out of [CodeMirror](https://codemirror.net/), read it via [tools.reader](https://github.com/clojure/tools.reader) into persistent data structures, passed it into the ClojureScript analyzer, constructed an immutable AST, passed that AST to the compiler, and